lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8CompatibleERC721.md

 error LSP8CannotUseAddressZeroAsOperator();
 ```

-Reverts when trying to set the zero address as an operator.Reverts when trying to set the zero address as an operator.
+Reverts when trying to set the zero address as an operator.

 <br/>